Write in plain language

 We do the hard work to make content simple for people to understand.

-Aim for a sixth grade reading level or lower.
+Aim for an 8th grade reading level or lower.
 Keep sentences short and simple.
 Use smaller, more common words.

-We recommend a sixth grade reading level because:
+We recommend an 8th grade reading level because:

-- Familiar words let people read with less effort.
+- It lets people read with less effort.

 - Kids who translate English content for their non-English-speaking parents can do this more easily.